-On a recent visit to the western end of Prince Edward Island, the birthplace of my maternal grandfather, I was curious to see what my far distant cousins were up to.
+On a recent visit to the western end of Prince Edward Island, the old stomping grounds of my maternal grandfather, I was curious to see what my far distant cousins were up to.
 I picked a good weekend—the region was holding its annual Acadian Festival and Agricultural Exposition in the town of Abram Village.

 The area, known as the Région Évangéline, is the where the island’s Acadian heritage is strongest.
 The Acadians are descendants of French settlers in Eastern Canada, a people who withstood a turbulent history.
 After the British gained control of Acadia in the 1700s, the Acadians refused to sign an oath of allegiance to Britain.
 The Brits, fearing the Acadians would support France in future conflicts, rounded up over 3,000 Acadians on the island, burned down their houses, and deported them to France in 1758.
 Over half of the expelled population died from shipwrecks or disease.
 The event is known as the Grand Dérangement, or the Great Expulsion.

 A few Acadians, however, basically said to the British, “Screw you, we ain’t leaving,” and hid out in the woods with the Mi’kmaq nation, their allies against British aggression.
 The expelled population that survived was soon allowed by treaty to return to the island and joined the few Acadians that had remained.
 But they faced difficulties in keeping their language.
 As late as the 1960s, there were no schools giving classes in French in the city of Summerside.
 According to historian Georges Arsenault, the Acadians of Summerside wrote a letter to their bishop asking for a French-language mass, since many of the parishioners were French-speaking Acadians.
 The bishop contacted the local priest, who then exploded at the pulpit and accused the Acadians of being Communists.